 - Are equipment cabinets locked and keys kept securely?

-- Are the cases of computers locked against theft of hardware?
+- Can the cases of computers locked against theft of hardware?

 - Are machines encrypted?
 Passwords won’t keep data safe.

-- Could someone access the wired network with their own laptop?
+- Could someone access the wired network with their laptop?

 - Allowing non-company equipment access to the network could introduce a virus.